longnh238/Machine-Learning-Tutorials-Part-4-Linear-Regression-And-Logistic-Regression/README.md

 To explore the tutorials, run `jupyter notebook` in your terminal and navigate to the `.ipynb` file for each topic to get started with hands-on examples and code implementations.

 ## Contributing
-We welcome contributions to this project!
+Contributions are welcome!
 If you'd like to add new tutorials, fix bugs, or improve existing content, feel free to contribute.

 To contribute:
 1. Fork the repository.